By José Alberto Hermosillo

 After a difficult breakup, Undine (Paula Beer: “Barbara,” “Frantz,” “Dark Valley,” “Never Look Away”) and Johannes (Jacob Matschenz, “Berlin Babylon” series) never hear from each other again.

 Undine enters into an obsessive state of mind.
-She works as an historian at Berlin’s Urban Development Museum.
+She works as a historian at Berlin’s Urban Development Museum.
 When she goes to do a lecture, she hopes her ex-lover will remain at the café until she finishes.
 Otherwise, she will do something regrettable.
 Nevertheless, her profession gives her confidence.
-Moreover, her knowledge of Berlin’s history and architectural design surrounded by the Spree River is meaningful to the story.
+Moreover, her knowledge of Berlin’s history and architectural design surrounding the Spree River is meaningful to the story.

 When Undine comes back, she cannot find Johannes.
 Instead, she encounters Christoph, played by Franz Rogowski (“Transit,” “Victoria,” and “A Hidden Life”).
-Undine and Christoph meet in one of the most bizarre first happenstances in cinema history.
+Undine and Christoph meet in one of cinema history’s most bizarre first happenstances.

 The characters’ emotions complement the camera work perfectly.